eloj/binary-search-kdf/README.md

 # Experiments with LUT'ed binary search in C++

-Instead of starting binary search with the range \[0, N), a lookup-table is used to provide a smaller, more precise initial range.
+Instead of starting binary search with the range \[0, N), a small lookup-table is used to provide a smaller, more precise initial range.

 See the first [reference](#references) for a full explanation.

+Obviously this approach only makes sense for repeated searches over the same data.

 The purpose of this repo is to explore issues around building and using the LUT on various types of input, it is not to build a production-ready binary-search _per se_.

-## Issues
+## Notes

-Obviously this approach only makes sense for repeated searches over the same data, but that is a pretty common scenario.

 Unsigned keys work very well, especially if they're uniformly distributed.